ccswbs/UoGd7-Training/styleguide.md

 ## Home Pages

 Below are different layouts that are availiable with our platform.
 If you would like to use the layouts below, please contact a member of the AODA Web Team for help.
-A combination of the below layouts can be used to design a home page.
+A combination of the following layouts can be used to design a home page:

 ### Layout 1: Intro area with two main buttons.
 Grid below it with 3 columns and 2 rows, used for section lead-ins.
 News, Features, and Upcoming Events located at the bottom of the page.
 ![Image of 3 columns, 2 rows grid layout](/images/welcome_3column_2row.PNG)